Marvin: an Innovative Omni-Directional Robotic Assistant for Domestic Environments: Vocal Human--Robot Interface

 More in detail, the keyword detection is performed with a DNN based on a Vision Transformer that constantly listens to the audio stream, looking for the target command.
 First, the mel-scale spectrogram is extracted from each sample of the input stream.
-These features are treated as visual information and therefore they are processed with a Vision Transformer \cite{dosovitskiy2020image}, a state-of-the-art model for image classification.
-We re-trained the keyword detector on the open-source Speech Commands dataset \cite{warden2018speech}, constituted by 1-second-long audio samples from 36 classes: 35 standard keywords plus a silence/noise class.
-Thanks to the multi-class approach, the keyword can be changed at run-time.
-Vocal instructions may arrive in a wide variety of verbal shapes to the robot.
-For this reason, we choose the Universal Sentence Encoder for the NLP stage of the pipeline.
-This recent model increased the usage flexibility by computing a semantic matching of sentences, allowing for a correct understanding of instructions with the same meaning, expressed differently.
-Although commercial voice assistants require a stable internet connection, PIC4Speech works completely offline, running uniquely on the hardware resources of the platform.
-Diversely, companies prefer to offer a server-client paradigm with the assistant algorithms running on the cloud.
-That solution presents some computational advantages, and most of all, it dramatically facilitates data collection.
-However, this solution may arise privacy issues related to the collection of data in domestic environments.
-In addition, the dependency on a stable internet connection may weaken the system performance in terms of response time and power consumption.
-For all those reasons, an offline solution should largely fit most service robotics applications requiring vocal control.
+These features are treated as visual information and, therefore, they are processed with a Vision Transformer \cite{dosovitskiy2020image}, a state-of-the-art model for image classification.
+We re-trained the keyword detector from scratch on the Speech Commands dataset \cite{warden2018speech}, constituted by 1-second-long audio samples from 36 classes: 35 standard keywords plus a silence/noise class.
+The re-train model achieved a test accuracy of \(97\%\) over the different classes on the 11,005 test samples of the Speech Commands dataset.
+Specifically, for the current target class ‘Marvin’, we get the results reported in Table \ref{tab:Keyword_results}, evaluating the performance with standard classification metrics: $Precision=TP/(TP+FP)$, $Recall=TP/(TP+FN)$ and $F1 score=2\cdot(recall\cdot precision)/(recall+precision)$.